-Miami-Dade County Arrest Records and Warrant Search
+How to Find Miami-Dade County Arrest Records and Carry out a Warrant Search

-Instructions for carrying out an arrest search
+Instructions for carrying out an Arrest Search in All of Florida

-Miami-Dade County crime rates and statistics
+Miami-Dade County Crime Rates and Statistics

 From January-August 2022, there were 52 murders in Miami-Dade County (a drop of 22.39% compared to the same period last year), 542 forcible sex offenses (a rise of 7.54% compared to the same period last year), 620 robberies (a rise 0f 47.62% compared to the same period last year) and 3,067 aggravated assaults (a rise of 28.6% compared to the same period last year).